 The benefits of improving T&E processes are also applicable to business travelers.
 Your employees might not all travel frequently, but even if they hardly ever travel or submit expenses, the chances are that they will occasionally need to buy things for the company out of their own pocket.
 And when this happens they will want to know that they will be paid back, and promptly.

 A good T&E management system will give you visibility of your spend and enable you to reimburse employees more quickly, while ensuring they are submitting expenses that comply with your company's T&E policy.
-And if you don't already have one of those, download this helpful expense policy guide and sample template.
+And if you don't already have one of those, use our tool to build your own expense policy.